foreverfl/vscode/release-notes/vNovember.md

 ![theme-0-10-0](images/0_10_0/theme-0-10-0.png)

 ## Environment Variable Substitution

-You can now reference environment variables directly in your `launch.json` and `tasks.json` files through `${env:Name}` (e.g. `${env:PATH}`).
+You can now reference environment variables directly in your `launch.json` and `tasks.json` files through `$\{env:Name\}
+` (e.g. `$\{env:PATH\}
+`).

 ## Language - PHP

 VS Code is now using the official PHP linter (`php -l`) for PHP language diagnostics.
 VS Code will now stay current with PHP linter improvements.

 There are two new settings to control the PHP linter:

-* _php.validate.executablePath_: points to the PHP executable on disk.
+- _php.validate.executablePath_: points to the PHP executable on disk.
 Set this if the PHP executable is not on the system path.
-* _php.validate.run_: controls whether the validation is triggered on save (value: "onSave") or on type (value: "onType").
+- _php.validate.run_: controls whether the validation is triggered on save (value: "onSave") or on type (value: "onType").
 Default is on save.

 ## Languages - Workspace relative TypeScript version

 If you want to use a newer version of TypeScript, you can define the `typescript.tsdk` setting pointing to a directory containing the TypeScript `tsserver.js` and the corresponding `lib.*.d.ts` files.
 This setting now supports relative paths so you can easily share this workspace setting with your team and use the latest TypeScript version (`npm install typescript@next`).

 ## New Difference View Settings

 You can now set your diff view preferences with two new settings:

-* `diffEditor.renderSideBySide` - Control whether to show differences in a side by side or inline view.
+- `diffEditor.renderSideBySide` - Control whether to show differences in a side by side or inline view.
-* `diffEditor.ignoreTrimWhitespace` - Ignore leading and trailing (trim) whitespace when showing differences.
+- `diffEditor.ignoreTrimWhitespace` - Ignore leading and trailing (trim) whitespace when showing differences.

 ![inline-diff-view](images/0_10_0/inline-diff-view.png)